Day 1 — Lisbon, Portugal

 Days 6–7 — Bordeaux, France (Overnight)

-Silver Cloud will get into Bordeaux during the early morning and there will be many choices to spend the two days in and around Bordeaux.
+Silver Cloud will get into Bordeaux during the mid-morning and there will be many choices to spend the two days in and around Bordeaux.

-After breakfast you might want to get ready for a walking tour of this historic UNESCO World Heritage city.
+On either day you might want to join a walking tour of this historic UNESCO World Heritage city.
 We begin with a look at the 18th century Grand Theatre, one of the most beautiful in Europe.
 Our walk continues through the old Bordeaux district, taking in the Place du Parlement and Place de la Bourse, the cathedral Saint Andre and the City Hall.
 Our tour concludes in the luxury boutiques district, called “the triangle” by the locals, and the Quinconces square.
 During our time ashore we will discover some local traditional specialties, such as chocolate, canelé cake, cheese and of course sample some fine Bordeaux wines.

 If you think the walking tour will let you gain too many calories, how about jogging through Bordeaux accompanied by an experienced guide –without the tasting of local delicacies?